FDA 510(k) Submission: A Step-By-Step Guide On How To Prepare Yours

 One great option for getting feedback is the pre-submission process (Q-Sub).
 Another way to determine what animal testing is required is to follow any applicable guidance documents.

 As for clinical testing, the FDA will always consider alternatives to clinical studies when the proposed alternatives are supported by an adequate scientific rationale.
-If you determine clinical testing is necessary, make sure you are following the applicable regulations, The first of which is to determine if your study is significant or non-significant risk.
+If you determine clinical testing is necessary, make sure you are following the applicable regulations, The first of which is to determine if your study is significant or non-significant risk

 If your study is determined to be significant risk, you’ll need to conduct the study under the IDE regulations in 21 CFR Part 812.
 If not, there are abbreviated requirements in 21 CFR Part 812.2(b).

-a clinical trial, you must comply with the regulations governing institutional review boards (21 CFR Part 56) and informed consent (21 CFR Part 50).
+Regardless of the risk level, if you are sponsoring a clinical trial, you must comply with the regulations governing institutional review boards (21 CFR Part 56) and informed consent (21 CFR Part 50).

 The very last thing you should do before you submit your 510(k) is grab the RTA checklist.
 Go through the RTA checklist and write down the page numbers where everything can be found.
 If you notice anything is missing, this gives you the chance to add it.
 It will also make it a little easier for your reviewer.